Skip to main content

 Dress Code

 The BVI has a relaxed atmosphere, but when in public spaces like restaurants, shops, and towns, it’s best to dress modestly.
-Beachwear is acceptable at the beach but not in town or in more formal settings.
+Beachwear is acceptable at the beach but not in town or more formal settings.

 Tipping